maxrothman/rosefamilypersonalitytype/README.md

 ## Maybe someday this will work.

 I'm learning how to program, and so this is a project I'm undertaking!
-Please enjoy my struggles and my foibles.
-If you must
+Please enjoy my struggles and my foibles. **If you must.**